espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 ### Context

-This was a take home assignment I completed for a Data Scientist/Machine Learning Engineer Role I interviewed for a Big retailer in the UK.
+This was a take home assignment I completed for a Data Scientist/Machine Learning Engineer Role I interviewed for a big retailer company in the UK.
 I would like to not disclose the name of the company for confidentiality reasons.

-Unfortunately , I was not selected for the roles but I got feedback and I applied it on this assignment and I would like to share it with you.
+Unfortunately , I was not selected for the roles but I got feedback and I applied it on this assignment.
+That is the reason why I am sharing this post with you.

 In the rest of this notebook I will use the name `The Store` to reference the company.

-### Other instruction

-To run this notebook, make sure , you have installed the package mentioned in the [requirement](./requirements.txt) file withe their respective versions.

-### STORES Sales Prediction

 ### Problem Statement

-At The store, the location of a retail store plays a huge role in its commercial success.
+At The Store, the location of a retail store plays a huge role in its commercial success.
 Our Stores Team use various data sources to better understand the potential of candidate locations for new stores in the UK.
 They need data science help in designing a model that can predict the future sales **[normalised_sales]** of a store based on location characteristics.
 Your task is to examine the provided dataset and answer the questions below.

 #### Dataset files